CasperDev/vz-dis-dos/doc/source/Chapter3/fileman.rst

 	The program to be copied overwrites its original memory area in RAM.

-After copying is complete, drive 1 is always selected, regardless of a previous DRIVE command.
+After copying is complete, drive 1 is always selected, regardless of a previous :guilabel:`DRIVE` command.

 .. admonition:: Possible Errors:
 	:class: error

-	``?ILLEGAL DIRECT`` An attempt was made to call the DCOPY command from a program.
+	``?ILLEGAL DIRECT`` An attempt was made to call the :guilabel:`DCOPY` command from a program.

 	``?SYNTAX ERROR``